Surviving spouses have many important rights (also known as widow’s rights) under Oklahoma law, including:

 The share of a surviving spouse is the entire estate if there is no surviving issue (children or their lineal descendants), parent, brother or sister.

-The share of a surviving spouse is all the property acquired by the joint industry of the husband and wife during the marriage and one-third of the balance if the decedent is surviving by a parent or sibling.
+The share of a surviving spouse is all the property acquired by the joint industry of the husband and wife during the marriage and one-third of the balance if the decedent is surviving by a parent or sibling, but no surviving issue.

-The share of a surviving spouse is one-half if all the decedent’s surviving issue are also issue of the surviving spouse.
+The share of a surviving spouse is one-half of the estate if all the decedent’s surviving issue are also issue of the surviving spouse.

 Surviving Spouse’s Right To Take An Elective Share – Election Against The Will